future-architect/vuls/README.md

 ```
 $ vuls scan --report-slack --report-mail --cvss-over=7
 ```
-Examples of the above are the following meanings...
+With this sample command, it will ..
 - Scan all servers defined in config file
-- Send scan resulsts to slack, email
+- Send scan results to slack and email
-- Only Reporting CVEs that CVSS score over 7
+- Only Reporting CVEs that CVSS score is over 7
 - Print scan result to terminal

-### Scan specified servers
+### Scan specific servers
 ```
 $ vuls scan server1 server2
 ```
-Examples of the above are the following meanings...
+With this sample command, it will ..
 - Scan only 2 servers. (server1, server2)
 - Print scan result to terminal